Veronese surface: Veronese map

-where V is any vector space of finite dimension, and $\rm{Sym}^d V$ are its symmetric powers of degree d.
+where V is any vector space of finite dimension, and $\operatorname{Sym}^d V$ are its symmetric powers of degree d.
 This is homogeneous of degree d under scalar multiplication on V, and therefore passes to a mapping on the underlying projective spaces.

 If the vector space V is defined over a field K which does not have characteristic zero, then the definition must be altered to be understood as a mapping to the dual space of polynomials on V. This is because for fields with finite characteristic p, the pth powers of elements of V are not rational normal curves, but are of course a line.
-(See, for example additive polynomial for a treatment of polynomials over a field of finite characteristic).
+(See, for example, additive polynomial for a treatment of polynomials over a field of finite characteristic.)

 Rational normal curve

 For $n=1,$ the Veronese variety is known as the rational normal curve, of which the lower-degree examples are familiar.